theintern/intern/docs/how_to.md

 }
 ```

-Modules specified in a `require` array are loaded sequentially in the order specified.
+Modules specified in the `plugins` array will be loaded sequentially in the order specified.

 ## Test non-CORS web APIs